Proline and serine-rich protein 2: Transcript

-Homology and Evolution
+Homology and evolution

 The evolutionary history of PROSER2 versus Cytochrome C and Fibrinogen alpha subunit.
 Each data point on the graph represents a homolog of the human gene found in a different species that was found using a BLAST search.
 This search resulted in percent identities which are graphed against the estimated time of divergence from humans which was found using TimeTree.This graph demonstrates that PROSER2 is a fast-evolving gene, similar to the Fibrinogen alpha subunit.

-Orthologous Space
+Orthologous space

 The orthologous space for PROSER2 is fairly large, as 143 organisms are reported to have orthologs with the human PROSER2.
 The most distant ortholog of the human PROSER2 is the elephant shark, Callorhinchus milii.
 The most distant relatives of humans with PROSER2 are fish and sharks (cartilaginous fishes).
 For this same reason, it can be inferred that PROSER2 originated in vertebrates.

-Paralogous Space
+Paralogous space

 The human PROSER2 gene has two paralogs: c1orf116 and specifically androgen-regulated gene protein isoform 1.

-Conserved Regions
+Conserved regions

 Multiple sequence alignments demonstrated that the 3’ end of the proline-serine rich 2 protein is highly conserved in both distant and close homologs.
 These widely conserved amino acids found in all primates, mammals, reptiles, birds, amphibians, fish, and sharks for which sequences are available include: R421, G406, V409, A424, L425, L428, G429, and L430.
 It can be noted that these highly conserved amino acids comprise much of the 3’ end of the specifically androgen-regulated gene protein (SARG) domain.
 The 5’ end of the proline-serine rich 2 protein is highly conserved in close relatives of humans including all primates, mammals, reptiles, and birds for which sequences are available.
 PROSER2 has an even balance of basic and acidic residues which are conserved throughout all homologs.

-Evolutionary Pattern
+Evolutionary pattern

 PROSER2 is a fast evolving gene, similar to Fibrinogen alpha subunit (FGA).
 It aligns almost perfectly with Fibrinogen’s evolutionary history and is much farther away from the evolutionary timeline of Cytochrome C (CYCS) which is evolving more slowly than PROSER2 or FGA.
 Gene duplication of PROSER2 occurred approximately in fish which diverged from humans 436.8 MYA.

-Proline and Serine Rich 2 Protein
+Protein

 In Homo sapiens, PROSER2 encodes the proline and serine-rich protein 2 which is 435 amino acids in length and has a molecular weight of 45,802 Da.
 This protein has a fairly neutral basal isoelectric point of 6.81.
 The proline and serine rich 2 protein contains a conserved SARG (specifically androgen-regulated gene protein) domain that spans 388 amino acids within PROSER2.
 The SARG domain belongs to the pfam15385 family of genes.
 Its true function has yet to be elucidated, but it is a suspected androgen receptor because it is up-regulated in the presence of androgens, but not glucocorticoids.
 The SARG domain is highly expressed in the prostate where PROSER2 has also been reported.

 Human PROSER2 protein internal structure and features.